Technological Evolution and Postsecular Religion

 While increasing in capacity, computing has also become increasingly personal, moving from large warehouses to desks, from there to pockets, clothing and accessories, and even into bodies.
 Humanity may continue engineering increasingly intimate integrations with machines, between biological and machine intelligence, eventually rendering the two indistinguishable.
 If that happens, we may maintain responsibility for machine intelligence, mitigating its risks, promoting its opportunities, and ensuring complementary interests.

-Culture, most particularly at the heights of religious strenuosity, has shaped our desires, needs and imaginations, and in turn provoked us to action, governance and engineering, whether to empowerment and creation, or to oppression and destruction.
+Culture, most particularly at the heights of religious strenuosity, has shaped our desires, needs, and imaginations.
+And that has provoked us to action, ultimately expressed in governance and engineering, whether to empowerment and creation, or to oppression and destruction.
 It is a moral and practical imperative for humanity to direct the power of religious culture toward increasingly universal interests, while maintaining and encouraging the richness of both traditional and emerging cultures to the extent they are not oppressive.

 Cultural change has always been interdependent with technological change, affecting and effecting each other in a feedback loop.
 Humanity may engineer new protocols and forums that encourage, facilitate, and expedite constructive social interactions, particularly in controversial and sensitive areas such as politics and religion.
 If that happens, we may better leverage our energy in pursuit of a better world for everyone.